celsiusnarhwal/3515.games/docs/hosting/doppler.md

-# Part I: A Secret to Everybody
+# Chapter I: A Secret to Everybody

-To start, you'll have to create an account with the secrets management platform [Doppler](https://doppler.com).
+First, you'll need to create an account with the secrets management platform [Doppler](https://doppler.com).
 Once you're signed up, create a project for 3515.games.
 By default, your project will have three environments:
 `dev`, `stg`. and `prd` — short for development, staging, and production, respectively.
 We'll come back to all this later.